unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 * `browser.dns.*` - for traditional DNS records
 * `brwoser.dweb.*` - for distributed content records

-For a detailed records reference see [Records Referrence](./RECORDS_REFERRENCE.md).
+For a detailed records reference see [Records Reference](./RECORDS_REFERENCE.md).

 If you are looking for a way to get records associated to a domain, see [Domain Resolution](./ARCHITECTURE.md#domain-resolution).

 ## Browser Resolution Algorithm

-This section explains how differrent records configuration of a domain should be interpreted by the browser.
+This section explains how different records configuration of a domain should be interpreted by the browser.

 A browser can select a protocol it has a support for.
 If a domain is configured for multiple protocols, it should prioritize a protocol based on `browser.preferred_protocol` record that can be set to one of the following HTML transfer protocols: